AhmadEleiwa/POS-System/README.md

 ```
 ### POS Page (home page)
 <img src='assets/pospage.png' />
 A page for the cashier to manage customer's carts.
-This includes the ability to create and manage multiple carts and add descriptions to theme for additional information.
+This includes the ability to create and manage multiple carts and add descriptions to them for additional information.
 This page can handle these functionlites:

 ### Products Filteration and Searching
 The Search bar and select inputs used for apply the filteration and the search result to the list of products